Settings of Datama Compare Extension

 3.1 Global

-In certain cases, Datama will propose adapted displays of the Waterfall to provide more insights. - For example, if your waterfall has only one step, Datama will unpivot your data to display all segments of a dimension replacing the single step.
+In some cases, Datama suggests an adapted waterfall display to reveal more insights. - For example, if your waterfall has a single step, Datama can unpivot data to show all segments of a dimension instead.

 3.1.2 Language

-Currently, only French and English are available.
-Let us know if you would like additional languages to be added.
+Currently, French and English are available.
+Contact us if you need additional languages.

 3.2 Displayed Widgets